jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 of points that is symmetric or with a chosen degree of asymmetry.
 We can also choose the central spread.

-A key feature of this four-point specification of RQSs is that it is consistent under affine transformation.
-While an affine transformation may result in unequal changes to the distances to control points, the RQS is consistently transformed.
+A key feature of this four-point specification of RQCs is that it is consistent under affine transformation.
+While an affine transformation may result in unequal changes to the distances to control points, the RQC is consistently transformed.

 # Topic: Arc angles